PUBLIC HEALTH IN IOWA

 Governmental Public Health

-Iowa’s governmental public health system involves the state board of health, the state public health agency (Iowa Department of Public Health) and other state-level agencies like the Iowa Department of Human Services.
+Iowa’s governmental public health system involves the state board of health, the state public health agency Iowa Health & Human Services and other state-level agencies.
 Their missions involve promoting health, along with local boards of health and public health departments.

 Iowa’s three state universities are also technically state agencies and thus are part of the governmental public health system.
 Each institution has individual assets that contribute to the overall strength of Iowa’s public health system.
 The State Hygienic Laboratory serves as Iowa’s public health laboratory.